OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part4.md

 Your pump should now come to life!

-To turn off the pump, run the following:
+Turn off the pump for now by running the following:

 ```
 relay-exp 0 off